Starting a business in the UK

 Access to a large economy and thriving market

 The UK’s economy is one of the largest and most dynamic in the world, ranking as the 6th biggest by GDP globally.
 The country is a major draw for foreign businesses that want to access a mature and stable market.
-The Organisation for Economic Cooperation and Development (OECD) forecasts the UK’s economy will grow by 1.2% in 2025, this upward growth trajectory signals promising opportunities for businesses.
+The Organisation for Economic Cooperation and Development (OECD) forecasts the UK’s economy will grow by 1.2% in 2025.
+This upward growth trajectory signals promising opportunities for businesses.

 As a global financial hub, the UK offers great access to a diverse consumer base, skilled workforce and advanced infrastructure, making it an ideal destination for expanding your business footprint.